hardingprofessional/cachefunctions/README.md

 If you want to cache a function but don't want to save the cache to disk, use `functools.cache` or `functools.lru_cache`.

+# Installation

+This isn't currently on Pypi, so to use this module just clone the repo and copy the cachefunctions folder into your project and use it as a sub-module.

 # What is Caching?

 Consider the following function: